When They Used What I Told Them Against Me

 Recognition Markers

-People in multiple areas of your life changed their behavior toward you around the same timeframe with no clear triggering event you were part of.
+You might be experiencing this if people in multiple areas of your life changed their behavior around the same timeframe with no clear triggering event.

 Business or professional contacts signal they have information about you, then withdraw without giving you a chance to respond.
+Family maintains a surface relationship while something fundamental shifted underneath.
+They still show up, but real trust is gone.

 When you confide in someone about the patterns, they either dismiss your observations or begin replicating the behaviors you described.
+People drop hints letting you know they know something, but won’t say what or give you a chance to address it.

 What You’re Up Against